andreros/playground/awesome-development/readme.md

 ### Guides

+- [Mozilla MDN Web Docs - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Free) - A collection of JavaScript related resources such as the language reference, tutorials or documentation, by Mozilla.
-- [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) (Free) - A guide that shows you how to use
+- [Mozilla MDN Web Docs - JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) (Free) - A guide that shows you how to use
 JavaScript and gives an overview of the language, by Mozilla.

 ### Video Tutorials